Spectrum Management - From the Early Years to the 1990s |

 The Quebec City district also had one of these skilled electricians, by the name of Desrochers, on its staff.
 On the west coast, George Smith was also a gifted technician who worked until 1958.
 All had been promoted to radio-electrician because it was quickly noted that these people could easily do the work without the help of an inspector.

 The methods to locate interference established by engineer Horace O. Merriman in the 1920's are the same ones used today.
 Except for the mallet, which still looks the same, the equipment has improved and some instruments have been added.
-(Photos of tools appended)
+(Photos of tools appended) The steps to locate interference are:

 When on patrol for interference, inspectors naturally had to get as close as possible to the noisy area and that was done by using all-wave receivers, whip and directional antennas and probes.